-At our recovery house in Boca, we like to help men adjust to normalcy by keeping a reliable routine for all residents of our home.
-Residents will typically wake up at an early, but reasonable, hour, such as 7-8 a.m.
-All residents are required to keep their beds made and rooms in a tidy fashion to support a great start to the day.
+Residents will typically wake up at an early, but reasonable hour, such as 7 or 8 a.m., and are required to keep their beds made and rooms in a tidy fashion.

-After work and school are over, residents will complete their daily house tasks.
-Residents take care of their IOP house the same way they would care for their own home.
-This includes cleaning and taking out the garbage to keep the home in good shape.
+After work and school is over, residents will complete their daily house tasks.
+Residents take care of the sober living facility in Boca Raton the same they would of their own home.

-Following their daily programs, responsibilities, and chores, residents will enjoy an evening meal.
-These meals are relaxing times where residents can discuss their day, address any issues, or celebrate another successful day of sobriety.
+There will be an evening meal in which residents can relax, discuss their day, resolve any issues regarding house tasks or rules, or celebrate another successful day of sobriety.

-- Paying rent.
-Staying in a sober living house is not free.
+Paying rent.
+Staying in a sober living facility is not free.
 Residents must provide rent money to continue their stay and recovery in a safe environment.

 No romantic relationships with the staff or other members inside the facility.